ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/the-dark-crystal-blu-ray-ultimate-book.markdown

   \ bonus content for you to get stuck into. <p><p>Enter the draw to win by completing\
   \ the form below before 23.59pm on 19/03/2018.<p>"
 has-winner: false
-prize-description: "The winner wins one of 3 copies of The Dark Crystal on Blu-ray™\
+prize-description: "One of 3 copies of The Dark Crystal on Blu-ray™ and one of  3\
-  \ and one of  3 copies of the Ultimate Visual History book of the movie."
+  \ copies of the Ultimate Visual History book of the movie."
 ---